 Marco Dorigatti Lecturer in Italian, Faculty of Medieval and Modern Languages, University of Oxford.

 Daniel Javitch Professor Emeritus of Comparative Literature, New York University; Society of Senior Scholars, Columbia University.

 Stefano Jossa Reader in Italian, School of Modern Languages, Literatures and Cultures, Royal Holloway, University of London.

 Dennis Looney Director of Programs and ADFL, Modern Language Association; Professor of Italian, Department of French and Italian, University of Pittsburgh.

 Randall McLeod Professor Emeritus, Department of English and Drama, University of Toronto Mississauga; Graduate Faculty, Department of English, University of Toronto.

 Maria Pavlova Joanna Randall MacIver Junior Research Fellow, St Hugh’s College, University of Oxford.

-We gratefully acknowledge the generous support of: the Social Sciences and Humanities Research Council of Canada; the Centre for Reformation and Renaissance Studies, Victoria College in the University of Toronto; Comitato Nazionale per il V Centenario della pubblicazione dell’Orlando Furioso, Ministero dei Beni e delle Attività Culturali e del Turismo; Faculty of Liberal Arts and Professional Studies, York University; the Emilio Goggio Chair in Italian Studies, University of Toronto; Graduate Program in Humanities, York University; Department of History, York University; Collaborative Program in Book History and Print Culture, University of Toronto; Department of Language Studies, University of Toronto Mississauga.
+We gratefully acknowledge the following for their generous support: Social Sciences and Humanities Research Council of Canada; Centre for Reformation and Renaissance Studies, Victoria College in the University of Toronto; Comitato Nazionale per il V Centenario della pubblicazione dell’Orlando Furioso, Ministero dei Beni e delle Attività Culturali e del Turismo; Faculty of Liberal Arts and Professional Studies, York University; Pontifical Institute of Mediaeval Studies; Emilio Goggio Chair in Italian Studies, University of Toronto; Graduate Program in Humanities, York University; Department of History, York University; Collaborative Program in Book History and Print Culture, University of Toronto; Ethnonationalism, Transnationalism and Media Culture Project, York University; Department of Language Studies, University of Toronto Mississauga.